Transcriptions and accessibility

 All caps and small caps

-• Practice: All caps in titles or text that are not being used as emphasis are changed to sentence case.
+• Practice: All caps in titles or text that is short is left as is.
+Larger amounts of All caps are changed to sentence case and noted in the transcription ntoes.

 • Reasoning: All caps and small caps make it difficult for certain users to read content correctly.
 All caps and small caps reduce readability for all users but are particularly difficult for users with dyslexia.
 Text-to-speech software may read each letter out loud instead of reading the word.